 - If the underlying offense is a felony in the first degree, the conspiracy is classifies as a felony in the second degree.
 The maximum possible punishment is 15 years imprisonment.

 - If the underlying offense is a felony in the third degree, the conspiracy is classified as a misdemeanor in the first degree.
 The maximum possible punishment is a one-year jail sentence.

 - If the underlying offense is a misdemeanor in the first or second degree, the conspiracy is classified as a misdemeanor in the second degree.
 The maximum possible punishment is a 60-day jail sentence.

 Defending a Conspiracy Charge

 Conspiracy is a big word that often invokes images of elaborate schemes and violent offenses.
 But a conspiracy can be as simple as two people making a plan to steal items from a department store.
-The possibility of additional punishment exemplifies the seriousness of a conspiracy charge and the importance of a capable attorney.
+The possibility of additional punishment exemplifies the seriousness of a conspiracy charge and the importance of a capable lawyer.
 In presenting a defense, your lawyer may argue that you were not involved in the planning or carrying out of the crime.
 He may also present evidence that you backed out of planning the crime or tried to prevent it from occurring.

-If you or a loved one is facing charges of conspiracy, the skilled attorneys at our Miami firm can provide you with an aggressive and effective defense.
+If you or a loved one is facing charges of conspiracy, the skilled lawyers at our Miami firm can provide you with an aggressive and effective defense.
 Contact Ratzan & Faccidomo, LLC today at (305) 330-3905 for a confidential and free consultation.